Canary-Prism/MCWorldManager/README.md

 ## Historical Changelog

+### 3.0.6
+- fixed cache breaking everything
+- fixed mistake of last version not imposing the mac laf on everyone teehee

 ### 3.0.5
 - fixed crash for environments where a Taskbar is supported but setting the icon image isn't